Born: Mario Bianchi 18th July1897 in Cesena, Italy

 ‘Monty’ starred in many silent movies in Hollywood in the 1920’s including many Mack Sennett shorts, but his strong Italian accents made him less successful in talkies.
 So he phased out his acting to concentrate on directing and producing.
 He directed four of Gracie’s movies: ‘Shipyard Sally’ – ‘Keep Smiling’ – ‘We’re Going to be Rich’ and ‘Queen of Hearts’, having a cameo roll in each of them, (a doctor in ‘Shipyard Sally’ and a prisoner in ‘We’re Going to be Rich’ – I’ll leave you to find him in the other two!).

-Monty was first married to Gladys Frazin, it was not a happy marriage and they divorced on April 29th 1932.
-Gladys subsequently took her own life in March 1939 after suffering a breakdown – jumping from the window of her parents sixth floor apartment on West End Avenue, New York, wearing only her night clothes, Leaving a note saying she could not stand to suffer any longer.
-Gladys was first married to Leo Lowenstein and together they had a son Leo Jnr, who somewhat strangely, (after his mother and Monty had divorced) became an actor, and called himself Monty Banks Jnr.
+Monty was first married to Gladys Frazin.
+It was not a happy marriage and they divorced on April 29th 1932.
+Gladys subsequently took her own life in March 1939 after suffering a breakdown – jumping from the window of her parents sixth floor apartment on West End Avenue, New York, wearing only her night clothes.
+Gladys left a note saying she could not stand to suffer any longer.
+Gladys was first married to Leo Lowenstein and together they had a son Leo Jnr, who interestingly, (after his mother and Monty had divorced) became an actor, and called himself Monty Banks Jnr.